Founder and President

 Senior Vice President

 Rose Pritchard started her professional career as a Registered Nurse in Cleveland, Ohio at St. Vincent Charity Hospital specializing in cardiac care.
 In 1986, Ms. Pritchard joined St. Paul Fire & Marine Insurance Company.
 During her 19 years with St. Paul, Ms. Pritchard handled medical professional liability claims involving physicians, hospitals and long-term care.
-In addition to service as a Litigation Manager for Hamlin & Burton, Ms. Pritchard also oversees NPDB reporting, operates as our Center of Expertise and is Director of Employee Training.
+In addition to service as a Litigation Manager for Hamlin & Burton, Ms. Pritchard also oversees NPDB reporting, operates as our Center of Expertise and is Vice President of Organizational Development.
 Ms. Pritchard joined Hamlin & Burton in 2005.